atabeerk/FMQ/README.md

 ### Pattern Table

 Contains the implementation for constructing and searching the pattern table.
+It exposes `load`, `save` and `search` interfaces over the Pattern Table Objects.

 ### Query Expander

+Given a raw query, `Query Expander` provides a list of valuations resulting in `True`.
+It exposes the `expand` interface.

 ### Query Generator

+Query Generator is a random generator object that creates logical formulas.
+It's used for evaluation and testing.

 ### Benchmark

+Benchmark contains an early implementation of our evaluation strategy.
+This implementation now takes place in `main.py`.